Tharidia-Organization/Little-Dice/README.md

-# Tharidia Things - Little Dice
+# Tharidia - Little Dice

 > **⚠️ ALPHA VERSION - Under Active Development**
 > This mod is in early alpha stage and may contain bugs or incomplete features.
 Use at your own risk.